ArjunZe/iics-docs/docs/best-practices/secure-agent.md

 This containerized single Secure Agent architecture is appropriate for scheduled ETL jobs, but event-driven integrations, such as integrations built on Cloud Application Integration (CAI), have different requirements.
 For event-driven integrations, we recommend running at least two Secure Agents in parallel.
-If one Secure Agent were to crash, the other would be able to handle requests while the a new Secure Agent is brought up.
+If one Secure Agent were to crash, the other would be able to handle requests while a new Secure Agent is brought up.

 For more information on Secure Agents with Cloud Application Integration, please [see this documentation from Informatica](https://kb.informatica.com/faq/7/pages/19/514162.aspx).

+## Secure Agent For Training and Learning Purposes

+There are multiple options if you are looking for a Secure Agent for training and learning purposes.
+* Install a Secure Agent in your local computer for training and learning proposes.
+See [installation guide](https://docs.informatica.com/integration-cloud/cloud-application-integration/current-version/2---getting-started/installing-secure-agents.html) for installing Secure Agent locally.
+* Use Docker image maintained by EI for installing Secure Agent locally.
+See [documentation](https://git.doit.wisc.edu/interop/iics/iics_secure_agent) (mentioned under Recommendations above as well).
+* Test Secure Agent instance deployed by EI on AWS.
+See [user guide](https://git.doit.wisc.edu/interop/iics/iics_secure_agent/-/blob/master/userguide.md) for details.

+Note that there is a licensing cost for each long-running Secure Agent.
+Be sure to remove any Secure Agent that you may install locally after the training/learning period.